joka-de/slass/README.md

 - automated setup of HeadlessClients (HC) to each Server Instance.
 Number of HC per instance can be set from 0...dafuck
 - HC are autostarted / rebooted / stopped with the main instance
 - HC configuration is automated to fit the master process
+#### mod, mission and mependencies managemant
+ - mods and mission will be only downloaded if there is an update
+ - if a mod/mission has dependencies the script will automatically download these mods
+ - if a mod/mission has dependencies the script will automatically load the mods if you start a server
 #### config
 - provides a central config file for all server instances and mods where you can specify an individual mod set for each server
 - differentiates between mod, servermod, and clientmod